curtischen03/CS163-Projects-2024Fall/_posts/2024-12-13-team16-face_recognition_loss.md

 ![YOLO]({{ '/assets/images/16/figure6.png' | relative_url }})
 {: style="width: 800px; max-width: 100%;"}
 *Fig 6.
 A toy experiment of different loss functions on 8 identities.
 Comparison between Softmax and ArcFace.* [3].

+ArcFace was evaluated on the widely used benchmark datasets Live Faces in the Wild (LFW) and YouTube Faces (YTF) as well.
+ArcFace that was trained on MS1MV2 (a database featuring mainly celebrities) beat the baseline for CosFace with a significant margin.
+It proved more accurate than many of the other available methods, as depicted in Figure 6.

 ![YOLO]({{ '/assets/images/16/figure7.png' | relative_url }})
 {: style="width: 800px; max-width: 100%;"}